MWF 1:00pm - 2:00pm, 2050 Dwinelle 155

 Assignments are posted on the Homework tab here.
 They are usually due on Wednesday (noted below) on Gradescope.

 Papers will be graded on a 0/1 scale.
 Each assignment will consist of 8 problems.
 A good attempt at 6 or more problems will receive the score of 1; anything else will get 0.
 Course staff will define what constitutes a "good attempt."
 We will be looking for reasoning and detailed work shown – it is assumed that you will show work or provide reasoning whether or not the question asks for it.

 Your two lowest homework scores will be dropped from the computation of the homework component of your final grade.
 If you add the class after the first HW is due, you must use one of your drops.

 No late homeworks will be accepted and cheating will not be tolerated.
 While you are encouraged to work with other people, you must write up your own solutions.

-There will be four quizzes during the term, in section, on the dates listed below.
-Quizzes will not be given at any other time.
+There will also be three quizzes during the term, in section, on dates listed in the calendar below.
+There will be a convenient time for international students.
 You must take your quiz in the section in which you are enrolled.
-Students with DSP accommodations must contact Prof. Lucas to make arrangements as necessary.
+Students with DSP accommodationsmust contact Prof. Lucas to make arrangements as necessary.

-Students needing accommodations should speak with me after class or during office hours and see http://dsp.berkeley.edu to learn about Berkeley’s policy.
+Students with Disabilities: Students needing accommodations should send me email and/or speak with me during office hours and see http://dsp.berkeley.edu to learn about Berkeley’s policy.